github/GreenSoftwareDirectory/README.md

 - [ecobenchmark-applicationweb-backend](https://github.com/Boavizta/ecobenchmark-applicationweb-backend): Benchmarking different webapp scenario to compare energy consumption on several programming languages and dev practices.
 - [Aether](https://github.com/re-cinq/aether): Aether is a calculation engine that uses metrics of infrastructure and calculates emissions in real-time based on factors.
 - [Cloud Assess](https://github.com/kleis-technology/cloud-assess): The next generation cloud carbon calculator: an open source tool to automatically assess your environmental footprint as a cloud service provider.
+- [Power Hog](https://github.com/green-coding-solutions/hog/): A macOS tool that visualises the resource usage (energy, carbon, energy impact) of your processes over time.
+- [PowerLetrics](https://github.com/green-kernel/powerletrics): PowerLetrics is an open-source framework designed to monitor and analyze power consumption metrics at the process level on Linux.
 - [AI Wattch](https://github.com/AIWattch/browser-extension): AI Wattch is a Chrome browser extension that estimates the carbon emissions of your ChatGPT conversations in real time.
-- [Power Hog](https://github.com/green-coding-solutions/hog/): A macOS tool that visualises the resource usage (energy, carbon, energy impact) of your processes over time.
-- [PowerLetrics](https://github.com/green-kernel/powerletrics): A tool to see what process is using how much resources on Linux

 ## Carbon Efficiency
 > Start making changes to your software and architecture to use less energy and emit less carbon.